 High-Definition Fiber Tractography (HDFT) is an advanced MRI-based non-invasive imaging technique used to study the intrinsic structure and connectivity of the living human brain, both in normal subjects and neurosurgery/neurology patients.

-The Fiber Tractography Lab—under the direction of Fang-Cheng (Frank) Yeh, MD, PhD—is focused on the application of novel imaging methods for presurgical planning and intraoperative navigation to facilitate brain function preservation and improve resection rates in patients with complex brain lesions.
-Dr. Yeh's work is also centered on studying the structure and connectivity of the fiber tracts forming the “normal” human brain, and their structural alteration in patients with brain tumors, vascular lesions, stroke, and neurodegenerative diseasess.
+The Fiber Tractography Lab—under the direction of Fang-Cheng (Frank) Yeh, MD, PhD—is focused on the application of HDFT for presurgical planning and intraoperative navigation to facilitate brain function preservation and improve resection rates in patients with complex brain lesions.
+Dr. Yeh’s work is also centered on studying the structure and connectivity of the fiber tracts forming the “normal” human brain, and their structural alteration in patients with brain tumors, vascular lesions, stroke, and neurodegenerative diseases.